omahs/imx-docs/sdks-core-sdk-ts_versioned_docs/version-1.0.0-beta.3/core-sdk-migration-guide.md

 # Core SDK Migration Guide

-## Learn how to migrate to v1.0.0-beta3 of the Core Typescript SDK
+## Learn how to migrate to the Core Typescript SDK

 The Core TypeScript SDK was released recently to make integrating with ImmutableX more straightforward and intuitive.
 We have iterated on the interface design for a while and have landed on a new interface that we’re excited to unveil and maintain over a long time.